-In the event of severe weather (i.e., thunder and lightening), go to your car, the barn or the visitor's center.
-Go to the closest safe location.
+In the event of severe weather (i.e., thunder and lightning), go to the Visitors Center, or the closest safe location.
 Do not stay in your tent!
+Driving to relocate to the VC on park trails is acceptable in these circumstances.